Tournia/tournia-site/README.md

 ```
 You can stop the container with Ctrl-C. Tournia is available on http://localhost/app_dev.php

-To clean up the docker images, run `docker-compose rm`
+To clean up the docker images, run `docker-compose rm`.
+To execute a command in the container, run `docker-compose exec web bash`.

 ### Make Symfony work